sifrr/sifrr/packages/browser/sifrr-dom/README.md

 - first argument in props binding function is parent sifrr element
 - `:` or `::` prop bindings don't work when the element has no parent sifrr element
 - props are case insensitive
-- props in hyphen-case will be conveted to camel-case property name, i.e. `some-thing` => `someThing`
+- props in hyphen-case will be converted to camel-case property name, i.e. `some-thing` => `someThing`

 ```html
 <custom-tag :prop="${parentElement => parentElement.data}"></custom-tag>